taraspos/gae-workshop/level1/README.md

           ExecStop=/usr/bin/docker stop traefik
 ```

+**Be carefull with indents!
+This is YAML, [indents are important](https://www.reddit.com/r/ProgrammerHumor/comments/9fhvyl/writing_yaml/)**

 ## 1.2 Now we need a ~~server~~ public IP address

-Thing is, GAE Standard environment can't access your resources by it's private IP, so we will need a static public one (we could you DNS name instead, but to do that, we would need to buy domain).
+Thing is, GAE Standard environment (free one) can't access your resources by it's private IP, so we will need a static public one (we could use DNS name instead, but to do that, we would need to buy domain).
 Append following code to our `server.tf` file

 ```hcl
 resource "google_compute_address" "workshop-static-ip" {